buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 # Summary
 [summary]: #summary

-Today, if a buildpacks user would like to define a default process type for their app, they need to pass `-process-type` to the exporter.
+Today, if a buildpacks user would like to define the default process type for their app, they need to pass `-process-type` to the exporter.
 This is cumbersome because a user might not know which process types are available until after the build has completed.
 Additionally, [this spec PR](https://github.com/buildpacks/spec/pull/137) would force some users who are currently relying on the lifecycle to specify the default process type to pass `-process-type` instead.
 This RFC proposes that buildpacks should be able to define the default process type for an app, while retaining the ability for a user to specify the desired default.

 # Definitions
 [definitions]: #definitions